turingschool/career-development-curriculum-site/module_two/m2_pd_repeat_plan.md

 ### Career Journal
 1. Please create a new section of your career journal and title it "Mod 2 Repeat Journal Reflections."
 2. For this module, you should consider 1-2 goals you want to work on and track your progress towards those goals.
 What should these goals look like?
 Whatever will be most helpful for your professional growth this module.
 Here are some examples:
-  * Refining your professional story
+  * Refining and practicing your professional story
   * Updating your LinkedIn profile
   * Implementing additional outreach with people from the Turing community or the tech community at large
   * Deciding on new strategies for your job search (i.e., refining the industries and companies you're looking at, conducting research on those companies, deciding next steps for outreach, etc.)